josephine-c/Rails_Assessment/README.md

 **User stories**:
 * As **Josephine**, I want to be able to get outfit accessories from a cute boutique shop on the other side of town (while I’m busy at work) delivered to me so that I can look my best when delivering my work presentation.
 * As **Bryce**, I want to make money in my spare time performing quick shopping trips, so that I have extra money to spend on the weekend.
-* As **MonsterThreads**, I want to become more accessible to customers so I can generate more revenue.
+* As **Bill**, I want to become more accessible to customers so I can generate more revenue.

 **16. Provide Wireframes for your App.**